dvluna/react-ts-amortization-schedule/README.md

 ## Overview

-This is a minimalist loan amortization schedule web app.
+This is a minimalist loan amortization schedule web app written in React with TypeScript.
 It is still a work in progress, but should calculate your payments correctly.
-If there are some deviations, they are most likely be caused by the `roundToHundreth` function which rounds to the nearest cent.
+If there are any deviations, they are most likely be caused by the `roundToHundreth` function which rounds to the nearest cent.
 I feel that reflects real world calculations a little better, so I am leaving that as is.
 I may add an option later to toggle the rounding and also add currency settings.

 ## This app uses the following packages